Norre Snede Windmill

 Elk Horn, IA 51531

 Tours are available during open hours.
-Admission is $3.00 for adults and $1.00 for children.
+Visit their website for current pricing information.

 Memorial Day to Labor Day